 Running two businesses at once well is really, really hard.

-I think if you are thoughtful about it, using an agency/services business can be a great way to bootstrap your way into a SaaS business.
-I’ve invested in Logikcull and been an advisor to Showpad, both of which are very successful and did just that.
+But I think if you are thoughtful about it, using an agency/services business can be a viable way to bootstrap your way into a SaaS business — as long as you transition over fairly early to doing your SaaS business 100%.
+I’ve invested in Logikcull and been an advisor to Showpad, both of which are successful and did just that.
 Mapistry has also done something similar, where I am the largest investor.